|Aspiring author - will my book ever be a page-turner?|

 And there it is in writing, fairly drawnSo far Emily is my only reader.
 My “First Reader.”
 My “Prime Reader.”
 And will be the only one until I am certain I want a second reader.
 If I ever do.
 I want to spend every second with my characters.
 It’s noticeable that my other retirement projects have fallen away.
 I’m walking less, which I must change.
 I’m mopping and hoovering less, which can wait.
 I haven’t really spent time on jigsaws or piano practice.
 What happened to learning Italian?
 Facebook and Emails barely get a look-in.
 I’m behind on TV, cinema and theatre-going.
 But I’m fully immersed in the crises on the planet Rhenium.

-Bruising editsThe trilogy was originally called The Akolyte Wars but even that’s changed – it’s now The Rhenium Wars and all past labels in this blog have been changed accordingly but, for the record, that change happened on May 1st 2017.
+Bruising editsThe trilogy was originally called The Akolyte Wars but even that’s changed – it’s now The Rhenium Wars (editor: PS at some point in the future it becomes Rhenium Tales!) and all past labels in this blog have been changed accordingly but, for the record, that change happened on May 1st 2017.
 As did Raydan’s solo instrument.
 (He’s my first person character.)
 Raydan used to play the violin, but now he plays the mandolin.
 Why the change?
 Something clicked about something in a future chapter and a mandolin it had to be….
 Write.
 Edit.
 Write and edit.
 Write.
 Write.
 Write more.
 Edit later.

 |Raydan, possibly, aged 35+ (he's 14 when the book starts....)|